-In 1948 he took up command of West Africa.
-Three years later he was made General Officer for Western Command and became commander in chief of the Middle East Land Forces n 1953.
+In 1948 he took up command in West Africa.
+Three years later he was made General Officer for Western Command and became commander in chief of the Middle East Land Forces in 1953.
 He retired from the army in 1956 and become governor of Royal Hospital Chelsea until 1961.

 Cameron died on 7 July 1979.